 Adults who’ve experienced legitimate pain as children in a dentist’s chair often remain extremely anxious about visiting a dentist into adulthood.
 This can lead to a lifetime of rare dental visits, cancelled appointments, and poor dental health.

-Fear of Powerlessness: Fear of losing control is a cause of dental anxiety that is related to the fear of pain.
+Fear of losing control is a cause of dental anxiety that is related to the fear of pain.
 A child knows that the big person with the pointy instruments is in charge.
 If there’s pain or discomfort, the child may very likely feel that he or she has no control over it.
 This can make him very anxious even if he’s never been to the dentist before.

 In my office, we utilize a number of tools to help minimize this kind of anxiety, such as giving the child complete control of the TV remote.
 No one will take that from him—not a sibling, the staff, or the parent.
 He’s in control of that remote.